The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Simulation pipeline

+For the chosen observation period and scan strategy described above, we accumulated $\sim$50 hours of Jupiter simulations in total, as some days the planet was not observable due to observing elevation and solar/lunar avoidance constraints.
+These simulations include atmospheric emission of both fixed and fluctuating weather parameters (see discussion in Section \ref{weather_conditions}).
 For the scope of this project, we consider the atmosphere to be unpolarized even though it can intermittently carry a non-negligible polarization fraction \citep{atm_pol_2019}.
-Finally, the simulations include realistic white and red detector noise expressed in Noise-Equivalent-Temperature (NET).
+Furthermore, the simulations include realistic white and red detector noise expressed in Noise-Equivalent-Temperature (NET).
 A detailed description of the noise model and parameters for the SATs can be found in Table 1 of \cite{Ade2019}.
 For the planet temperature calculation, we rely on the thermodynamic temperatures listed in Table 4 of \cite{planck_planetflux_2017}.
 The retrieved temperature values are then interpolated to the frequency range we wish to simulate and converted to $T_\mathrm{CMB}$ units which express temperature in terms of the offset from the mean CMB temperature value.